 CEOs are required to give tons of face time to clients, investors, and partners.
 How you present yourself matters.
 A burned-out founder doesn’t exactly inspire confidence in key recruits or investors.
 If you’re not taking care of yourself, you run the risk of looking like a schlub and turning off the people you need to impress.

 Ultimately, companies should promote a culture of wellness.
 Those efforts need to start with the founder.
 When CEOs value their own health and well-being, it has a noticeable effect on their employees.
 Consider how contagious emotions can be.
 When you associate with happy people, your level of happiness is likely to rise by 25%.
 The same is true in the startup realm, where a healthy attitude and positive lifestyle choices can trickle down to employees.

-Promoting a good culture is about more than filling the break room with hyperlocal vegan kombucha and stocking the fridge with booze.
+Promoting a good company culture is about more than filling the break room with hyperlocal vegan kombucha and stocking the fridge with booze.
 None of those perks matter when you’re running your people into the ground.
-Letting people leave early some days and encouraging them to promote their mental health (or prioritize other areas of their personal lives) are better ways to promote a good culture.
+Letting people leave early some days and encouraging them to promote their mental health (or prioritize other areas of their personal lives) are better ways to promote good company culture.
 If you have an “I need to see them working” culture, then your employees will probably be leaving soon anyway.
 Consider implementing a more know problem culture instead.

 Just remember that, as a founder, your own self-care efforts bleed into the fabric of your company.
 To increase the likelihood of success at your startup, consider these tips:

 You wouldn’t want your business to be stuck in one place, so why expect your employees to be stationary?
 People who sit for long periods have a 90% higher risk of being diagnosed with Type 2 diabetes than those who are more active.
 It’s easy to get lost in tasks and feel the need to chain yourself to your desk.
 Luckily, it’s just as easy to simply … not do that.